Elephant: Musth

 Adult males enter a state of increased testosterone known as musth.
 In a population in southern India, males first enter musth at 15 years old, but it is not very intense until they are older than 25.
 At Amboseli, no bulls under 24 were found to be in musth, while half of those aged 25–35 and all those over 35 were.
 In some areas, there may be seasonal influences on the timing of musths.
-The main characteristic of a bull's musth is a fluid discharged from the temporal gland that runs down the side of his face.
+The main characteristic of a bull's musth is a fluid discharged from the temporal gland that runs down the side of its face.
 Behaviours associated with musth include walking with a high and swinging head, nonsynchronous ear flapping, picking at the ground with the tusks, marking, rumbling, and urinating in the sheath.
 The length of this varies between males of different ages and conditions, lasting from days to months.

 Males become extremely aggressive during musth.
-Size is the determining factor in agonistic encounters when the individuals have the same condition.
+Size is the determining factor in hostile encounters when the individuals have the same condition.
 In contests between musth and non-musth individuals, musth bulls win the majority of the time, even when the non-musth bull is larger.
-A male may stop showing signs of musth when he encounters a musth male of higher rank.
+A male may stop showing signs of musth when it encounters a musth male of higher rank.
 Those of equal rank tend to avoid each other.
-Agonistic encounters typically consist of threat displays, chases, and minor sparring.
+Aggressive encounters typically consist of threat displays, chases, and minor sparring.
 Rarely do they full-on fight.

 There is at least one documented case of infanticide among Asian elephants at Dong Yai Wildlife Sanctuary, with the researchers describing it as most likely normal behaviour among aggressive musth elephants.